 I have taken thousands of bids in my auction career, from all types of bidders.
 There are many different ways to bid at an auction, and there are many different strategies that can be used.
 This is where we will discuss how to develop a winning bidding strategy.
 As an auctioneer, I have seen almost every technique out there tried multiple times, and sometimes in multiple ways.
 Some methods are better than others, some have their place in certain instances, and some I did not allow to take place.
 I will tell you how and why you can use each of these strategies to your benefit.
 My goal is to help you recognize the potential types of bidding styles out there, know when to employ them for your benefit, and learn how to defeat them when someone else is trying to use them.
-We will look at some of the more popular bidding strategies, when you would employ them, and how to use them against other owners.
+We will look at some of the more popular bidding strategies, when you would employ them, and how to use them against other managers.
 Then we will look at six bidding strategies to use during your auction draft.

 The Grenade Launcher: The grenade launcher is the bidder who wants to open up or jump the bidding with a bang.
 This bidding style tries to blow everyone out of the water by using a strong opening bid, or jump in with a bid over what the current asking price may be.
 This type of bidder opens the bidding with a large first bid.
 The goal of this type of bidder is to attempt to intimidate other people from bidding against them, and can be very effective.
 Occasionally these buyers are their own worst enemy, as their opening bid may be more than a player is worth.
 Sometimes, this strategy works, as other people do not want to get into a bidding war with someone who appears to really like a player.
 The psychology behind this style goes back to why auctions work.
 Auctions can bring higher prices than other types of sales because of the bidding process.
 First, auctions are open to everyone, and most bidders can be involved as they can bid at low prices.
 Second, bidders get committed to something once they have bid on it a few times.
 Third, when multiple people are bidding on an item, other people assume there is value.
 This typically results in higher prices, as the more people that bid, the higher prices go, and the more emotionally invested bidders get, the higher prices go.
 The Grenade Launcher tries to eliminate this by limiting both the number of bidders and the number of bids, which can be very effective.
 On the other side, many times this bidder will only bid once and not again.
 If you are willing to pay attention, often times, one bid over the grenade launchers bid may buy a player, and for a reasonable, but not cheap price.

 This strategy can be employed on players you may not want, as long as you don’t over bid.
-If you open with a strong starting bid, it makes other owners think this is a serious player and they are going to have to bid more than they had planned in order to purchase this player.
-The key here is to challenge other owners’ thinking.
+If you open with a strong starting bid, it makes other managers think this is a serious player and they are going to have to bid more than they had planned in order to purchase this player.
+The key here is to challenge other competitors’ thinking.
 If they have thought they could buy a player for $21 or $22 and you open the bidding at $20, it can immediately reset their expectations and make them think they are going to have to pay $25 or more for that player.
-If you have two other owners thinking this way, starting the auction out this way helps drain them of their cash.
+If you have two other managers thinking this way, starting the auction out this way helps drain them of their cash.
 As an auctioneer, the way to defeat these bidders is to throw out a couple of other bids on the way up to their bid in order to make it appear that three or four other people will bid before getting to their number.
 This takes away the shock element of their bid with the goal of keeping all buyers involved.
 If you are low on funds and really want a certain player, this may also be a time to use this strategy.

 The Chiseler: The chiseler is the bidder who always just bids one more dollar more than whomever they are bidding against.
 This type of bidder can get very annoying, as they are always breaking down the level of increments in the bidding.
 This can get frustrating to other bidders who may just eventually let them have it (Figuratively, not Literally).
 The Chiseler always feels good about his purchases, as he knows someone else was willing to pay just $1 less.
 As an auctioneer, these bidders can get irritating, but they do still help move the process along.
 To combat this strategy, sometimes I would just put them in at the number I was asking for ($15 instead of $11) and then see if a stronger bidder would bid more than that number ($20).
 I also just skipped these bidders many times and took bids from other buyers who would bid the asking price.
 You may not like these buyers, but they are the ones who may bail you out when you overbid, and, towards the end of the auction, you may have to bid this way based on your budget.